 There are no safeguards in place to prevent the detention of vulnerable persons, including those who have faced imprisonment, torture and /or sexual violence in the countries from which they have fled.

 This harmful and expensive practice is unnecessary and deprives people of their freedom, their dignity and is damaging to their mental health.

-The Migration Observatory - Its latest briefing May 2017, provides an overview of immigration detention in the UK.
+The Migration Observatory – briefings provide an overview of immigration detention in the UK.
 It discusses the size of the UK’s detention facilities, the number of detainees, the average duration of detention, and the detention of children.

 Without Detention: Opportunities for Alternatives.
 September 2016 from Detention Action.